nodejs/node/doc/api/child_process.markdown

 There is a special case when sending a `{cmd: 'NODE_foo'}` message.
 All messages containing a `NODE_` prefix in its `cmd` property will not be emitted in the `message` event, since they are internal messages used by io.js core.
-Messages containing the prefix are emitted in the `internalMessage` event, you should by all means avoid using this feature, it is subject to change without notice.
+Messages containing the prefix are emitted in the `internalMessage` event.
+Avoid using this feature; it is subject to change without notice.

 The `sendHandle` option to `child.send()` is for sending a TCP server or socket object to another process.
 The child will receive the object as its